JWheeler4/BE-Promineo-Tech/Java_Final_Coding_Project/README.md

 * Players begin in the Main Menu where they can either start a game or exit the application.
 * If a game is started, players enter their names and a single game of WAR is simulated.
+* After a game of WAR is simulated, the application returns to the Main Menu.

 Some notible traits of this variant of the game:
 * After each "battle," rather than winning the cards, the player who wins recieves a point.